Oxford Brookes ranked amongst world’s best “young universities”

 This improves on last year’s QS rankings in which Oxford Brookes had twelve subject amongst the “world’s elite”.

-Read more about Oxford Brookes being ranked amongst “world’s top universities” for sixteen subjects on our news pages.
+Read more about Oxford Brookes being ranked amongst “world’s top universities” for sixteen subjects on

 Further information on Young University Rankings can be found on the THE website.